Surrogacy Consultant in Australia

 Initial consultation – the intended couple (or person) and surrogate meet with the experts of Surrogacy Consultancy.

 Initial tests and diagnosis – An independent physical and mental health evaluation of the surrogate and the intended parents may be required.

-Counseling – The intended parents, the surrogate, and her partner would be counseled on various aspects related to their tests and diagnosis reports.
+Counselling – The intended parents, the surrogate, and her partner would be counselled on various aspects related to their tests and diagnosis reports.

 Independent legal counsel – a formal counseling session that also talks about the surrogacy agreement stating that both parties have been instructed on their rights and duties is required.

 Our partner IVF clinics in Australia would then initiate the IVF process which would further include the embryo transfer procedure.